tum-esi/common-coding-conventions/Readme.md

 &nbsp;
 # Software Design Guide

 The goal of this guide is to be concise, universal, and remarkable.
-It covers 6 topics:
+It targets emerging code enthusiasts under time pressure and covers 6 topics:

   1. [Architecture](#user-content-architecture),
   2. [Implementation](#user-content-implementation),